nanosoftlk/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.2.md

       select f).Take(5).ToList();
 ```

-This will produce the following SQL output:
+This LINQ query will produce the following SQL output:

 ``` sql
 -- This is my spatial query!